PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 }
 ```

-As we have seen in _Chapter 8_, the usual way to render an axis is using the `call()` method in a selection chain.
-This is done below in the `drawAxes()` function, which also translates each axis (originally at the viewport’s origin), to their classical Cartesian positions.
-It’s also good practice to add a descriptive class to each axis, such as _x_-axis and _y_-axis used below:
+As we saw in _Chapter 8_, the usual way to render an axis is using the `call()` method in a selection chain.
+This is done here in the `drawAxes()` function, which also translates each axis (originally at the viewport’s origin) to its classical Cartesian position.
+It’s also good practice to add a descriptive class to each axis, such as _x_-axis and _y_-axis, as used here:

 ```js
 function drawAxes() {